Kiskunsag-Hortobagy-Bukk National Parks Birdwatching in Hungary Tour

 - Anything else not mentioned in “What is included”

 We are the only fully licenced professional photographer and tour guide couples in Hungary who are also owners and hosts at their own home, Kondor EcoLodge.
 Our life is sharing the knowledge and ethusiasm we accumulated about wildlife, history & culture of our homeland since our childhood.
 Several of our returning guests became our friends during the years.
 We spend our free time and profit on protecting habitats and species locally and also discovering new areas where we also lead tours, especially Latin America.
-We have more than 25+ years experience of organizing & leading tours not just locally but internationally.
+We have more than 25+ years experience of organizing & leading tours not just locally but worldwide.

 On any of our tours we choose accommodation on the basis that it should be surrounded by birds and wildlife with plenty of on site possibilities.
 We prefer family run small lodges or mini hotels with personal attention, always en-suite clean rooms and local food what you will surely remember.
 Details of our Kondor EcoLodge can be seen at www.kondorecolodge.hu